KIDS RANK STAFF

 Maria Espinosa is the Program Lead Assistant at Kids Rank, a proud military spouse, and a dedicated mom of three.
 With over 15 years of experience working with children of all ages, Maria is passionate about creating spaces where kids feel supported, seen, and inspired.
 After relocating to North Chicago, Maria began working with NCCP in partnership with District 187, which allowed her to immerse herself in classroom settings and witness firsthand the powerful work Kids Rank was doing in the community.
 It was this experience that sparked her deep connection to the organization’s mission and ultimately led her to join the Kids Rank team.
 Maria finds joy in baking and crafting—activities that allow her to unwind, recharge, and bring creativity into every part of her life.
 Her passion for working with children continues to drive her purpose and impact every day.

-Pride Leader
+Senior Pride Leader & Camp Coordinator

 Nina Liverpool